- Glossary

 - Does your objective include a relative value that will remain useful as your business changes and grows?

-How do I monitor KPIs?
+How do I monitor KPI?

-There are many useful tools—like Mailchimp’s all-in-one Marketing Platform—that can help you monitor KPIs.
+There are many useful tools—like Mailchimp’s all-in-one Marketing Platform—that can help you monitor KPI.
 Mailchimp provides deep insights into your marketing data, telling the story of where your brand has been and where it’s heading.

-How many KPIs should I track?
+How many KPI should I track?

-Why are KPIs important?
+Why are KPI important?

-When should I review KPIs?
+When should I review KPI?

-Review your KPIs regularly.
+Review your KPI regularly.
 You can tailor your review schedule to your overall time frame.
 If you’ve set a KPI that you want to achieve in 12 months, for example, quarterly reviews might be a good fit.
 Shorter time frames call for more frequent reviews to make sure you’ll hit your targets on time.

 A performance management framework will allow you to review KPIs in the context of individual employees, as well.

 The best way to motivate your staff to work toward your target KPI is to encourage engagement and buy-in.
-Include your team in discussions as you identify and define metrics and KPIs, especially in relation to how individual employee efforts will make a difference in the outcome.
+Include your team in discussions as you identify and define metrics and KPI, especially in relation to how individual employee efforts will make a difference in the outcome.

 Engaged employees feel like they’re part of the process and integral to the company—and they are.
-When employees feel valued, they perform better and stick around longer, helping you reach your target KPIs sooner.
+When employees feel valued, they perform better and stick around longer, helping you reach your target KPI sooner.

-What are some common examples of KPIs?
+What are some common examples of KPI?

 - Customer engagement